smart-data-lake/getting-started/presentation/Preparation.md

 ## What you will need

 The following technical requirements are needed in order to participate in the training.
 Your system may already have some of these installed:
-- Java / JDK 11 (or newer) --> The SDLB is a framework programmed in Scala and it runs on the Java Virtual Machine.
+- Java / **JDK 11** --> The SDLB is a framework programmed in Scala and it runs on the Java Virtual Machine.
 - Hadoop --> A framework for distributed storage (needs to be separately installed).
 - Intellij (with some plugins) --> Integrated Development Environment (IDE) where you will develop, build and run your data pipelines.
 In this guide we will install IntelliJ and its add-ons and will make sure that the project can build correctly.